jframi/grainito/README.md

 #### Color (recommended)

-Use a green of blue background on the scanner lid
+Use a green or blue background inside the scanner lid

 #### Black and white

+It is recommended to leave the lid open to get a black background (provided the grains are not to dark).
+In case the grains are dark the lid will have to be closed with a white background but the shadow will be difficult to handle

 ### Color (grainito_color.ijm)
 This is the preferred version as a colored (green or blue) background is more efficient for grain detection.